apache/druid/docs/tutorials/tutorial-unnest-arrays.md

 In the results, notice that there are more rows than before and an additional column named `unnest-dim3`.
 The values of `unnest-dim3` are the same as the `dim3` column except the nested values are no longer nested and are each a separate record.

-With the `dataSource.allowList` parameter, you can unnest a subset of a column.
-Set the value of `allowList` to `["a","b"]` and run the query again.
-Only a subset of rows are returned based on the values you allowed.

-You can also implement filters.
+You can implement filters.
 For example, you can add the following to the Scan query to filter results to only rows that have the values `"a"` or `"abc"` in `"dim2"`:

 ```json
   "filter": {